-# You were living in a really different cultures, swaying between East and West.
+# You were living in really different cultures, swaying between East and West.
 How does your cultural identity influencing your design?

-# Riddles are also a huge part of the Egyptian culture, and has been for many years.
+# Riddles are also a huge part of the Egyptian culture and has been for many years.
 One of your collections were inspired by them as well.

-Ramadan Riddles have have been around for so long.
+Ramadan Riddles have been around for so long.
 They are a big part of the identity of the month.
 When you answer the riddle correctly, you receive a prize.
-They started in the 60’s and ever since have been consequently coming every Ramadan presented by different celebrities of the era.
-That is how I got inspired for Analogie’s Riddles.
+They started in the ’60s and ever since have been consequently coming every Ramadan presented by different celebrities of the era.
+That is how I got inspired by Analogie’s Riddles.
 I tried to find known logos, reconstruct them with gemstones, and see if people can guess the logo correctly.
 If so, a prize would follow.